-No substitution shall be allowed for any subject prescribed in the curriculum in which the student has failed or received a grade of 5, except when, in the opinion of the department offering the prescribed, or of the faculty in units without any departments, the proposed substitute covers substantially the same subject matter as the required subject.
+No substitution shall be allowed for any subject prescribed in the curriculum in which the student has failed or received a grade of "5", except when, in the opinion of the department offering the prescribed subject, or of the faculty in units without any departments, the proposed substitute covers substantially the same subject matter as the required subject.

 All applications for substitution shall be acted upon by the Dean concerned.
-In case the action of the Dean is adverse to the recommendation of the adviser and the Head of the Department concerned, the student may appeal to the Chancellor whose decision shall be final.
+In case the action of the Dean is adverse to the recommendation of the adviser and the Head of the Department concerned, the student may appeal to the Vice Chancellor for Academic Affairs whose decision shall be final.